-Women who are breastfeeding and people who are the primary or sole carer for small children may need to make special preparations after the test to stop breast-feeding for a short time and to avoid close contact with young children due to the small amount of radioactivity released for a while after the test.
+This study may not be suitable for pregnant women.
+The benefit versus risk should be discussed with the nuclear medicine specialist.
+Women who are breast-feeding may need to make special preparations (see InsideRadiology: Nuclear Medicine) after the test to stop breast-feeding for a short time and to avoid close contact with young children due to the small amount of radioactivity released for a while after the test.
 Patients should discuss this with their referring doctor or the nuclear medicine practice where they will have the test for details.

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.